metalgsm/progmatoz-template/SECURITY.md

 To report a vulnerability issue, create an issue in the project: progmatoz

-If you want, request a pull request in develop with the fix of the vulnerability
+If you want, do a pull request in develop with the fix of the vulnerability